GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 Any field not specified in the JSON will not be overwritten—only fields specified in the JSON get updated—whereas calling `navigator.joinAdInterestGroup()` overwrites any existing interest group.

-{% Aside "caution" %}

-The current implementation of FLEDGE in Chrome does not update interest groups automatically in the background.
+##### Manual updates

-For the time being, updates to interest groups owned by the current frame's origin can be triggered manually via `navigator.updateAdInterestGroups()`.
+Updates to interest groups owned by the current frame's origin can be triggered manually via `navigator.updateAdInterestGroups()`.
 Rate limiting prevents updates from happening too frequently: repeated calls to `navigator.updateAdInterestGroups()` don't do anything until the rate limit period (currently one day) has passed.
 The rate limit gets reset if `navigator.joinAdInterestGroup()` is called again for the same interest group `owner` and `name`.

-{% endAside %}
+##### Automatic updates

+All interest groups loaded for an auction are updated automatically after an auction completes.
+For each owner with at least one interest group participating in an auction, it's as if `navigator.updateAdInterestGroups()` is called from an iframe whose origin matches that owner.

+Updates are best-effort, and can fail under the following conditions:
+* Network request timeout (currently 30 seconds).
+* Other network failure.
+* JSON parsing failure.

+Updates will also be cancelled if too much contiguous time has been spent updating, though this doesn't impose any rate limiting on cancelled updates.
+Updates are rate-limited to a maximum of one per day.
+Updates that fail due to network errors are retried after an hour, and updates that fail due to disconnection from the internet are retried immediately on reconnection.

 #### Specify ads for an interest group